Pre-training vision models for the classification of alerts from wide-field time-domain surveys: Experimental design

 We also assess the data efficiency of each model configuration by repeating experiments for four settings of training set size.
 We create smaller versions of the train split by randomly selecting 5, 10, and 50\% of alerts to preserve while removing all others.
 The models trained on the smaller datasets still use the full validation and test splits to ensure performance metrics are representative of the model's true performance.

 Both the ConvNeXt and MaxViT models we select take in images much larger than that of the image cutouts from either fine-tuning dataset.
-To handle this, we up-sample our input images to the model's expected resolution by smoothly interpolating pixel values.
+To handle this, we up-sample our input images to the model's expected resolution while maintaining smooth source profiles with bilinear pixel interpolation.